nagabonthu/CAN_Based_Automatic_Braking_system/README.md

 This project implements a multi-node automotive safety system using CAN Bus communication.
 The system simulates a real-time vehicle environment where speed and obstacle distance are continuously monitored, and automatic braking is applied when collision risk is detected.

-The architecture follows a distributed ECU model similar to real automotive systems.
-Each node performs a dedicated function and communicates over CAN Bus.

 ## System Architecture

 The system consists of three independent ECUs connected through CAN Bus.